GTD: как превратить хаос задач в работающую систему

 The system is ready.
 Let’s figure out how to capture tasks properly.

-How to Capture Every GTD Task in One Net
+How to Capture Every GTD Task in One Place

 The first step of the GTD method is to dump everything swirling around in your head into one place.
 Sounds simple but this is exactly where most people trip up: it’s awkward to write things down while driving, you’re too lazy to log tasks from emails, and “eh, I’ll remember it” is always lurking.